Anal Cunt: Early performances and recordings and brief breakup (1988–1992)

-The Earache years (1993–2000)
+Sign to Earache (1993–2000)

 Although Anal Cunt had released a lot of material, their records were mostly out of print and hard to find, so they got in contact with Earache Records, which had previously shown an interest in the band.
 Anal Cunt wanted a label that would not only keep their records in stock but also pay for their tours, as the band at the time was operating essentially at a loss.
 Earache replied to Anal Cunt, asking to hear some new material.
 The band thereupon went into a studio in September to record what would later be released on Relapse Records as Morbid Florist.
 Fred Ordonez briefly quit, but was invited to rejoin after unsuccessful searches for a replacement and Earache Records decided to sign them.

 Anal Cunt started recording their first album on the label, Everyone Should Be Killed, in March 1993.
 Soon afterwards, Ordonez was kicked out of the band for good and was replaced by Paul Kraynak.
 Recording was put on hold for a short West Coast tour in mid-1993, after which Kraynak too quit the band.
 This was also the tour when Putnam got arrested for hitting a woman in the face with a microphone in San Francisco during a show that, along with another show from earlier that year in Massachusetts, is documented on the EP Breaking the Law.

 After some searching for a replacement for Kraynak, Anal Cunt decided to just stick with one guitarist, John Kozik.
 Following the release of Everyone Should Be Killed in 1994, the band did more tours, one in Europe and one immediately afterwards in the United States.
 The European tour encompassed Germany, Belgium, Spain and Austria, and Anal Cunt were supported by W.B.I. and the Necrophiliacs; on the American tour, they were joined by Incantation, Morpheus Descends, Afterlife and Gutted.